 Between June 2015 and the end of 2017, I had several mild flare ups and 2 major ones, including my last in November of 2017.
 It was at this time that I happened upon a medical textbook called “Thiamine Deficiency Disease, Dysautonomia, and High-Calorie Malnutrition.”
 Looking back at my own research, it became clear that metronidazole destroys the thiamine in your body; when you are deficient in thiamine, you have:

 - Altered Mental State

+Sound familiar?
 Thiamine deficiency can even cause lesions on the back of the brain, and medical literature is continuously compared metronidazole toxicity and another type of neurological disorder, Wernicke’s Encephalopathy, due to their striking similarities in symptoms and the appearance of brain lesions.
 Wernicke’s is directly caused by thiamine deficiency.

-You cannot correct a deficiency this great by just eating thiamine-rich foods; it requires months of high-thiamine supplementation and magnesium supplementation.
+Most likely, you cannot correct a deficiency this great by just eating thiamine-rich foods; it requires months of high-thiamine supplementation and magnesium supplementation.
 But this is actually good news, because this means that if you are having metronidazole toxicity issues like flare up’s, there’s something you can do about it!

 Please visit my “Treatment” page to learn more and get your quality of life back!

 6. Can I recover without thiamine and magnesium supplementation?